Class CertificateAsyncClient

 Deletes the certificate contacts in the Azure Key Vault.
 Prints out the deleted contacts details.

-certificateAsyncClient.deleteContacts().subscribe(contact -> System.out.printf("Deleted Contact name %s and email %s", contact.getName(), contact.getEmail()) );
+certificateAsyncClient.deleteContacts().subscribe(contact -> System.out.printf("Deleted Contact name %s and email %s", contact.getName(), contact.getEmail()) );- Returns:

 - A

-containing all of thedeleted certificate contacts
+PagedFluxcontaining all of thedeleted certificate contactsin the vault.

 -